WispySparks/SkyHead/README.md

 You can get your apikey on hypixel by doing the command, `/api`.
 You can also abbreviate `/skyhead` to `/sh`.
 Turning the mod on and off will be remembered between launches through use of a config file.
 If it says "Limit" next to a players name that means you have hit the limit of requests for that minute and you will have to wait a little bit.
-This was built off of the recommended forge build for 1.8.9 This mod is use at your own risk, I am not responsible for any harm that may come to you or false bans that could potentially happen.
+This was built off of the recommended forge build for 1.8.9 and this mod is use at your own risk as all mods are on hypixel.
+I am not responsible for any harm that may come to you or false bans that could potentially happen.
 ## Commands
 - `/sh on` - Turns the mod on.